liip/LiipImagineBundle/README.md

     default: `gd`

- - `formats` - optional list of image formats to which images may be converted to. note its also possible to set 'json' in which case a json response is generated containing meta data about the image.
+ - `formats` - optional list of image formats to which images may be converted to.

  - `filters` - specify the filters that you want to define and use